amoghpj/amoghpj.github.io/readinglist.md

 - [Mitchell Feigenbaum (1944-2019)](https://blog.stephenwolfram.com/2019/07/mitchell-feigenbaum-1944-2019-4-66920160910299067185320382/) - *Stephen Wolfram*
 - [The Salvation of Doug, and The Demise of Bill](http://www2.biology.ualberta.ca/locke.hp/dougandbill.htm) - *William Sullivan, Douglas Kellogg*
 - [What Nihilism is not](https://thereader.mitpress.mit.edu/what-nihilism-is-not/) - *Nolen Gertz, from* Nihilism
+- A Tract Against the Prevailing System of Hindoo Idolatory - *Raja Rammohun Roy, 1820*